-A skateboarder turned movie star.
+A pro skateboarder turned A-list action star.

 - Action Hero: Every single action hero cliche from his one-liners to the movies he stars in are all wrapped up in a neat package.

 - Adaptational Jerkass: He is the League's Token Good Teammate in the source material.
-Here, he's pretty much an asshole like the rest of them, as Chris Evans plays him as a hilariously douchey ham, though he also engages in a bit of small talk with Ramona and remarks that Scott "seems nice".
+Here, he's pretty much an asshole like the rest of them, as Evans plays him as a hilariously douchey ham, though he also engages in a bit of small talk with Ramona and remarks that Scott "seems nice."

 - Alliterative Name: Name and surname starts with L.

 - Flunky Boss: His doubles all join him in his fight against Scott.

 - Friendly Enemy: To Scott.
 He has a short but friendly conversation with Ramona, and comments that Scott seems like a nice guy.